Acknowledgments

 WWOZ’s presentation of A Closer Walk has been made possible by the very generous support of the New Orleans Jazz & Heritage Foundation.

-All of the ACW partners would like to thank David Freedman for his support and for helping to bring us together.
+All of the ACW partners would like to express gratitude to the late David Freedman for his support and for helping to bring us together.

 Randy Fertel would like to give special thanks to the late Ron Ridenhour, a George Polk Award winning investigative journalist, who loved New Orleans almost as much as he loved truth.